Fact checking the 3rd GOP debate of the 2024 election – KION546

 By CNN Staff

-During a back-and-forth during the GOP debate on Wednesday about how the candidates would address incidents of antisemitism on college campuses in the wake of the Israel-Hamas conflict, Gov. Ron DeSantis said President Joe Biden is combating Islamophobia instead of supporting Jewish students.
+During a back-and-forth about how the candidates would address incidents of antisemitism on college campuses in the wake of the Israel-Hamas conflict, Gov. Ron DeSantis said President Joe Biden is combating Islamophobia instead of supporting Jewish students.

 “Not only is he not helping the Jewish students, who are being persecuted, he is launching an initiative to combat so-called Islamophobia.
 No, it’s antisemitism that’s spiraling out of control,” DeSantis said.